lorinpa/skill-data-mine/README.md

     * Program displays a horizontal bar chart.
         * Total number of jobs found is RSS xml file.
         * For each skill, how many jobs categorized this skill, what percentage of all jobs.

+## Producing Reports

+* Report All Snapshot Descriptions
+    * $> lein -report

+* Report Snaphot Details ( displays each job title, job key  and skill list)
+    * $> lein run -report jobs SNAPSHOT-DESCRIPTION

+* Report SKill History (for each snaphot reports the percent of jobs this skill appeared)
+    * $> lein run -report skill-history SKILL
+* Example:
+    * $> lein run -report skill-history python

+* Report Skill History - filtered (Same as above Skill History Report, except you can append a list of skills)
+    * $> lein run -report skill-history SKILL  SKILL-LIST
+* Example:
+    * $> lein run -report skill-history python sql linux Restricts jobs.
+Each job in used in report statistics must include either "sql" or "linux" as a skill.
+Report the percent of jobs python appears.

 ## License
 Code licensed under [GNU General Public License, version 2] (http://www.gnu.org/licenses/gpl-2.0.html")